jpverkamp/blog/content/resume.md

 * Security: 10+ years in application layer and infrastructure layer security, specializing in web security, authentication, TLS/HTTPS, and email security (DMARC, DKIM, SPF).

-* Languages: 10+ years experience with Python, JavaScript, Ruby, Go, Scheme/Racket, and PHP.
+* Languages: 10+ years experience with Python, JavaScript, Ruby, Go, Scheme/Racket, Bash, and PHP.
 5+ years experience with Java, .NET (C# and F#).
 Some experience with Rust, C++, and various Assembly languages.
 Can read and review from a security perspective code in just about any other language.

 * Server software: Apache, nginx, MySQL, SQLite, PostgreSQL

-* Operating systems: Most experience with macOS and Linux, some experience with Windows.
+* Operating systems: Most experience with macOS and Linux (20+ years), some experience with Windows.

 * Cloud: 10+ years with AWS (in particular EC2, CloudFront, and S3).